-In Italy, you can find thousands of different wines deriving from thousands of different grape varieties.
+In Italy, you find thousands of different wines from thousands of different grape varieties.
 So it is sometimes difficult to navigate in the panorama of Italian wine.
 Each region (of the 20 that make up Italy) has its main vine and its flagship wine.
-Here are three basic wines to discover Piedmont.
+Here are 3 basic wines to discover Piedmont.

-Nebbiolo is the grape variety at the base of the famous Barolo (DOCG), vinified alone.
-This wine can be produced in the Langhe, in the territory of 11 municipalities that are pursued in a suggestive itinerary of hills guarded by imposing medieval castles, including that of Barolo, which gave its name to the king of Italian reds.
+Nebbiolo is the grape variety at the base of the famous Barolo (DOCG).
+This wine can be produced in the Langhe, in 11 municipalities only that are pursued in a suggestive itinerary of hills guarded by imposing medieval castles, including that of Barolo, which gave its name to the king of Italian reds.
 The viticultural landscape of the Langhe and Roero is so impressive that it has been declared a World Heritage by UNESCO in 2014.